Graylog2/documentation/README.md

 #### Windows

-With Windows systems we recommend [chocolaty](https://chocolatey.org/) to install the requirements, should that not be possible to use - install [python](https://www.python.org/) and [git](https://git-scm.com/) from the project packages.
+For Windows we recommend [chocolaty](https://chocolatey.org/) to install the requirements, should that not be possible to use - downloand and install the software from the project webpages.

 ##### Windows Installation in detail

 _This can't be a complete guide, but this might give you some guidance._

-The dependencie installation using [chocolaty](https://chocolatey.org/).
-The last, Github Desktop application is just to have a GUI available to manage the repository - it is not needed, but will make the work easier, same for the editor Notepad+.
-The commands need to be run in your administrator (power)shell.
+Installation the needed software using [chocolaty](https://chocolatey.org/).
+Github Desktop and Notepad+ are optional, but a good addition.
+The commands need to be run in your administrator Powershell.

 	# choco install python
     # choco install git